Who We Are

 Our Mission: Connecting New York's Past and Present

-As a 501(c)(3) non-profit organization, our mission is to preserve, document, and share the history and stories of families across the state of New York.
+As a 501(c)(3) nonprofit organization, our mission is to preserve, document, and share family history and stories from across New York State.

 For the past 150 years, we have been preserving valuable genealogical and historical records, producing peer-reviewed genealogical scholarship, and providing crucial resources to help amateur and professional genealogists navigate New York genealogy research.